'Silent' spread of polio in New York drives CDC to consider additional vaccinations for some people - KESQ

 Polio can cause incurable paralysis and death, but most people in the US are protected, thanks to vaccination.
 Others, however, may be vulnerable to the virus for a variety of reasons.

-Unvaccinated people are vulnerable, and polio vaccination rates in Rockland County and neighboring Orange County, just north of New York City, are about 60%, compared with 93% nationwide.
-Vaccinated adults can be vulnerable if they are immune-compromised, and children, who are supposed to get four doses of polio vaccine, are not considered fully vaccinated until they are at least 4 years old.
+Unvaccinated and undervaccinated people are vulnerable, and polio vaccination rates in Rockland County and neighboring Orange County, just north of New York City, are about 60%, compared with 93% nationwide.
+Immune-compromised people can be vulnerable even if they are fully vaccinated.

 Romero said the CDC is considering a variety of options to protect people from polio, including offering children in the area an extra shot of the vaccine, as UK health authorities are doing now in London, or recommending extra doses to certain groups of adults.